 Academic Learning Centre Support via canvas

-The Department of Mathematics at CIT have produced an excellent e-learning resource on Canvas for students called Maths Online.
-If you want mathematics 24hrs a day, 365 days a year ...just logon to Canvas and enroll in Maths Online!
+The Department of Mathematics on MTU's Cork Campuses have produced an excellent e-learning resource for students on Canvas called Maths Online.
+If you want mathematics 24hrs a day, 365 days a year...just log on to Canvas and enrol in Maths Online!

 During this period of remote learning Maths Online is the main location of Academic Learning centre help and support in Maths and Stats.
 It contains lots of extra resources and is where you need to go to book a support session with one of our lecturers.
 You can also ask a question in one of the discussion forums.

-If you can't see maths online in your module list you may need to self enroll.
-Please contact us on email@example.com for more information.
+If you can't see Maths Online in your module list, you may need to self-enrol.
+Please contact us on AcademicLearningCentre@mtu.ie for more information.